Geometric Rescaling Algorithms for Submodular Function Minimization: Strongly polynomial algorithms

 \begin{proof}[Proof of Theorem~\ref{thm:strongly-1}] Lemma~\ref{lem:contract-kosher} justifies the contraction steps and the addition of new arcs to $F$, and shows that the number of main iterations is at most $n^2$.
 Let us also note that after every contraction, we decrease the value of $f(V)$ if it becomes positive (that is, if $f(V)>f(\Up{v})$ before the contraction of $v$).
 This operation clearly maintains submodularity.
 It is also safe in the sense that it may not lead to an incorrect output with respect to the original function.
 Indeed, note that at termination the algorithm returns the current set of $T$, which are elements that must be contained in every minimizer of the original function.
 Hence, the algorithm outputs the unique minimal solution to \eqref{prob:sfm}.
 On the other hand, if $f(V)$ was ever decreased, then we decrease it to the same value as $f(\emptyset)$.
 Therefore it can never become the unique minimizer.
 If the algorithm terminates with the entire ground set $V$, then it follows that $f(V)$ was never decreased during the algorithm.

 Let us now estimate the running time.
-Besides the calls to \textsc{Approx-SFM}, the running time is dominated by computing the $g_i'$ bases in line~\ref{l:forward}, which altogether require $O(\n^2\cdot \EO + \n^3)$ for every iteration, and this is required $O(\n^2)$ times.
+Besides the calls to \textsc{Approx-SFM}, the running time is dominated by the operations \textsc{Push}$(g_i',\lf,\Up{z})$, which altogether require $O(n^2\cdot \EO + n^3)$ for every iteration, and this is required $O(n^2)$ times.
 Every time an arc $(u,v)$ is added to $F$, recomputing the transitive closure requires to add arcs from $u$ and all its predecessors to $v$ and all its descendants.
 This requires $O(n^2)$ operations per added arc, so it requires $O(n^4)$ operations overall, which is within the stated running time bound. \end{proof}